pwwang/pipen-dry/README.md

 Dry runner for [pipen][1]

-It is useful to quickly check is there are misconfigurations for your pipeline.
+It is useful to quickly check if there are misconfigurations for your pipeline.

 ## Install